 Failing to Level

-It is important to start with the lowest pane of slatwall track and work up the wall.
+With slatwall installation, it is important to start with the lowest pane of slatwall track and work up the wall.
 This first panel is the most important—if it is not perfectly level the accuracy of the rest of the panels will be affected.
 Take the time to check and double-check the bottom panel and make sure it is completely level.
 Additionally, check the level of the panels as you go up the wall just to ensure everything is perfectly on track.